 \section{Questions Used by Facilitator in Focus Groups and Surveys}

 One research team member facilitated the focus groups and individual survey.
 They used the following questions to initiate the conversation and keep the engagement if the discussion stopped.

-\begin{itemize} \item Initial Questions: \begin{enumerate} \item Experiences with LLMs to create stories or any form of creative content. \item What do they look for in a story, is relatability important? \item Expectations on how well LLMs would perform in generating stories. \end{enumerate}
+\begin{itemize} \item Initial Questions: \begin{enumerate} \item Experiences with LLMs to create stories or any form of creative content. \item What do they look for in a story?
+Is relatability important? \item Expectations on how well LLMs would perform in generating stories. \end{enumerate}

-\item Questions after participants have completed reading the stories: \begin{enumerate} \item Do they think it is similar to something a human would write? \item General views on the story generated. \item It is relatable and accurate in terms of your experiences with the LOCATION, can they point to specific cultural artifacts in the stories? \item Does it excite the participant/would they like to read similar stories (over human written)?
-What is missing/ any suggestions? \item Do they notice the presence of any stereotypes/offensive content in the stories? \item If they read multiple stories: are there any similarities between them? \end{enumerate} \end{itemize}
+\item Questions after participants have completed reading stories: \begin{enumerate} \item Do they think it is similar to something a human would write? \item General views on the story generated. \item It is relatable and accurate in terms of your experiences with the LOCATION, can they point to specific cultural artifacts in the stories? \item Does it excite the participant/would they like to read similar stories (over human written)?
+What is missing/ any suggestions? \item Do they notice the presence of any stereotypes/offensive content in the stories? \item Are there any similarities between the stories? \end{enumerate} \end{itemize}